Skip to Content

 1. open() is called, and a file object is created.

-2. The file object is assigned to the variable after as.
+2. The file object is assigned to the variable after the as keyword.

-3. The code inside the with block is executed.
+3. The code inside the indented with block is executed.

-4. Once the block is exited (either by finishing normally or due to an error), Python automatically calls the .close() method on the file object.
+4. Once the block is exited (normally or due to a crash), Python automatically calls the .close() method.

 Output:

-Best Practice: Always use the with open(...) as ...: syntax for file operations.
-It’s safer, more readable, and guarantees that your files are closed properly every time.
+Best Practice: Always use the with open(...) as ...: syntax for all file operations.
+It is safer, more readable, and guarantees that your files are closed properly every single time.

 Understanding File Modes

 The mode argument in open() is critical.
-It defines what you can do with the file.
-Let’s explore the primary modes.
+It defines exactly what you are allowed to do with the file:

 Read Mode: 'r'

 • Action: Opens a file for reading only.
-This is the default mode if you don’t specify one.
+This is the default mode if you do not specify one.

-• Behavior: The file pointer is placed at the beginning of the file.
+• Behavior: The file pointer is placed at the very beginning of the file.

 • Error: If the file does not exist, it raises a FileNotFoundError.